jtmoka/jtmoka.github.io/essays/Frameworks-Looking-Better.md

   - UI Frameworks
 ---

+Despite their complexity, UI frameworks can be very useful.
+They allow for far inpruvd polishing.
+Frameworks can be fater to learn compared to learning to bypass theme.
+Using a framework can make a page much me useable.

 Polishing - Using a UI Framework allows for much more aesthetic refinement.
 It is easy to achieve a high degree of polish.
 In contrast, refining a page without a UI Framework would be difficult to impossible.

 Learning - UI Frameworks are difficult to learn and use.
 Using a Framework allows for a much more appealing appearance than HTML and CSS on their own.
 Developing good looking pages without a UI Framework is much harder.